 Hand baste along the edge of the piping with a large running stitch (up and down stitch).

-You could skip the hand stitching but I find that by basting first I get a much neater finished piping with the stitching nice and tight along the cord.
+You could skip the basting stitches, but I find that by basting first, I get a much neater finished piping with the stitching nice and tight along the cord.
 Doing the running stitch in a contrast color will make it easier to remove at the end.
-Otherwise use a matching color if you don't plan to remove it.
+Otherwise, use a matching color if you don't plan to remove it.

 Step 5 - Stitch the Piping